RemyDeWolf/rainbow/README.md

 | java | 60 |
 | go | 43 |

-If there are more than one test runs, the rainbow score is the average of each run.
+If there were many different runs, the rainbow score is the average of each individual Rainbow score.

 ## Implementations